-Little is known about the life span and reproduction habits of fangtooth fish simply because they live so far down in the depths of the ocean.
+Little is known about the lifespan and reproduction habits of fangtooth fish simply because they live so far down in the depths of the ocean.
 However, scientists do know that they are oviparous, which means that the females lay a large clutch of eggs, and the males then fertilize them.

 They do not appear to guard their eggs; instead, the larvae are left to fend for themselves when they hatch.
 This is a common trait for deep-sea fish.
-In fact, larvae, juveniles and adults all live in different depths of the ocean, so they tend to exist completely separately.
+In fact, larvae, juveniles, and adults all live in different depths of the ocean, so they tend to exist completely separately.

-Juvenile fangtooths look so different from their adult counterparts that scientists originally classified them as a completely different species of fish.
+Juvenile fangtooths look so different from the adult counterparts that scientists originally classified them as a completely different species of fish.
 They are gray instead of black and have much larger eyes and a functional gas bladder, which helps to control buoyancy.
-Juveniles also have long gill rakers, slender spines on their heads and much smaller teeth, so it’s no surprise that they were thought to be a different species at first.
+Juveniles also have long gill rakers, slender spines on their heads, and much smaller teeth, so it’s no surprise that they were thought to be a different species at first.

 It is not known how long fangtooth fish can live.
 Researchers have noted that fangtooth fish are incredibly tough and adaptable, however.
 A few specimens that have been caught and kept in aquariums have survived many months despite the wildly different water pressure and overall habitat.